Blog February 23rd, 2021

-In Oman, Nortal is delivering large scale digital transformation processes to help build a better society.
+In Oman, Nortal is delivering large scale digital transformation projects to help build a better society.
 And the biggest resource is our people – young, smart, committed, and hungry for innovation.
-That is why Nortal supports young Omani talents in kickstarting their IT careers.
+That is why Nortal supports young Omani talent in kickstarting their IT careers.

-One of them is Marwa Al-Nummani.
+One of these young talents is Marwa Al-Nummani.
 She entered Nortal’s internship program in Oman after graduating from the Higher College of Technology with a bachelor’s degree in e-Security.
 She was onboarded onto a major project for the Ministry of Manpower.
-Marwa said that the internship taught her a lot, not only about her specialty, but about everything else as well, for example how to create Pentaho reports, work on TomCat server, Jenkins, DataGrip and GrayLog.
-Her advice to all the graduates and juniors is to never give up because the struggles you face could be the key to your success.
+Marwa said that the internship taught her a lot, not only about her specialty, but about everything else as well, For example, how to create Pentaho reports, work on a TomCat server, Jenkins, DataGrip and GrayLog.
+Her advice to all the graduates and juniors is never to give up because the struggles you face could be the key to your success.

 “Technology is the new magic, it improves lives and creates new opportunities,” believes Mohammed Al-Barashdi who found out about Nortal’s internship program through WhatsApp after graduating from the Higher College of Technology with a degree in Software Engineering.

 Mohammed wants to become a professional backend developer.
-During the internship he worked in the Invest Easy project, got to learn the architecture of the system and how it works, implemented and generated reports for the Government Entity and much more.
+During the internship he worked on the Invest Easy project, got to learn the architecture of the system and how it works, implemented and generated reports for the government entity and much more.

 He says he’s not exaggerating if he says that the internship at Nortal is the best thing that has ever happened to him.

 Mohammed Al-Haddabi is a Computer Science graduate from the German University of Technology in Oman (GUtech).
 He is passionate about diving deep into the realm of software development and driven by the desire to help Oman prosper.
-When he’s not spending his free time playing video games to destress, he is exploring the latest technologies in the field, trying to understand how they work, and when given a chance he tries to use them when developing web applications for clients.
+When he’s not spending his free time playing video games to destress, he is exploring the latest technologies in the field, trying to understand how they work, and when given a chance, uses them in client projects.

 Mohammed found out about Nortal when he visited the job fair hosted in SQU and was immediately interested when he learned about the kind of projects Nortal works on for the Omani government.